Defensive Rebalancing for Automated Market Makers: Model

 where the liquidity $k$ remains constant for the duration of the trade.

-For a CFMM with trading function $F(x_1,x_2)$, the \emph{spot price} of token $T_1$ in terms of $T_2$ in state $(x_1,x_2)$ is:
+For a CFMM with trading function $F(x_1, x_2)$, the \emph{spot price} of token $T_1$ in terms of $T_2$ in state $(x_1, x_2)$ is:

 Trades change spot prices, an effect known as \emph{slippage}.
-For example, a constant-product AMM with 1 dollar and 2 euros has a dollar spot price of $2$ euros.
-Sending 2 euros to $\cA$ increases the spot price as dollars become more scarce compared to euros and so returns less than one dollar, with an average clearing price between the starting and ending price.
+For example, a CPMM $x_1 x_2 = 2$ in state $(1, 2)$ has a dollar spot price of $2$ euros, but a trader who deposits $2$ euros changes the state to $(\frac{1}{2}, 4)$, and receives only $\frac{1}{2}$ dollar.
+The trade increased the spot price as dollars become more scarce compared to euros.

-Consider two CFMMs $\cA,\cB$, both trading dollars against euros.
+Consider two CFMMs $\cA, \cB$, both trading dollars against euros.
 If $\cA$ and $\cB$ have different spot prices, then they are vulnerable to \emph{arbitrage}.
-Suppose $\cB$'s spot price for euros is lower.
-An \emph{arbitrageur} agent spends $d$ dollars to buy (cheaper) euros from $\cB$, then sells those euros to $\cA$ where they are more valuable, receiving $d' > d$ dollars in return.
+Suppose euros are cheaper in $\cB$ than in $\cA$.
+An \emph{arbitrageur} agent spends $d$ dollars to buy euros from $\cB$, then sells those euros to $\cA$ where they are more valuable, receiving $d' > d$ dollars in return.
 The agent has made a risk-free profit at the expense of the CFMMs' LPs.
-Arbitrage can of course involve multiple AMMs. \begin{definition} A configuration is \emph{arbitrage-prone} if an agent starting with a basket of tokens $(b_1, \ldots, b_m)$ can execute a sequence of trades and end up with a basket $(b_1', \ldots, b_m')$ where $b_i' \geq b_i$, and at least one inequality is strict.
+Arbitrage can of course involve multiple AMMs.

+\begin{definition} A configuration is \emph{arbitrage-prone} if an agent starting with a basket of tokens $(b_1, \ldots, b_m)$ can execute a sequence of trades and end up with a basket $(b_1', \ldots, b_m')$ where $b_i' \geq b_i$, and at least one inequality is strict.
 A configuration that is not arbitrage-prone is \emph{arbitrage-free}. \end{definition}

-A \emph{rebalancing} transfers assets directly between different AMMs' liquidity pools.
+A \emph{rebalancing} transfers tokens directly between liquidity pools belonging to different CFMMs.
 Unlike trades, rebalancing typically changes both AMMs' liquidities and their spot prices.
 A rebalancing is self-funding in the sense that it does not change the total amounts of each token held in participants' pools.
-A rebalancing \emph{improves liquidity} if every AMM's post-rebalancing liquidity is greater than or equal to its prior liquidity, and at least one such inequality is strict.
+A rebalancing \emph{improves liquidity} if every AMM's post-rebalancing liquidity is at least its original liquidity, and at least one such inequality is strict.

-Note that trades and rebalancings are distinct.
+Note that trades and rebalancings are distinct operations.
 A trade takes place between a party and a CFMM, and always leaves the AMM's liquidity unchanged.
 A rebalancing takes place among multiple CFMMs, and typically alters their liquidities.
-Trades are standard part of classical AMMs, while rebalancings are (as far as we know) analyzed for the first time in this paper.
+Trades are a standard part of classical AMMs, while rebalancings are (as far as we know) analyzed for the first time in this paper.

-Formally, a rebalancing is defined as as follows.
+Formally, a rebalancing is defined as follows.
 Starting from a configuration

 a rebalancing carries $c$ to a new configuration